craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 The reference implementation of the GraphQL spec, but also full of useful tools for building GraphQL servers, clients and tooling.
 It's a GitHub organisation with many mono-repositories.

 It performs the entire Query Lifecycle (including parsing schema notation).
-Functions to do so above.

 ##### Schema

 Requires library specific `GraphQLSchema` instance.
-In order to be an executable schema it requires resolve functions.
+In order to be an executable schema it requires resolver functions.

-##### Functions
+##### Example functions

 [`buildClientSchema`](https://github.com/graphql/graphql-js/blob/dd0297302800347a20a192624ba6373ee86836a3/src/utilities/buildClientSchema.js#L76)